-The Company will continue to review the fast-changing situation and implement stringent procedures in line with Ministry of Health and World Health Organization guidelines to ensure that the health and safety of all our key stakeholders is not compromised.
-The COVD-19 has no impact on the financial operations as most customers are now using more data and airtime as a means of communication.
+Pursuant to the gobal pandemic which spread in December 2019; the Company is continuously reviewing the current situation and is geared up to implement stringent procedures in line with Ministry of Health and World Health Organization 's guidelines so as to ensure that the health and safety of all our employees is not compromised.

+Further, the Telecom sector remained a pivot sector admist these tough times providing unabated connectivity of network and data and hence there has been no material impact on its financial operations as most customers are using more data and airtime as a means of communication; and as a result of this; the Company does not have any material impact arising out of this pandemic on the investment it has made in its associate.